-Comment: Adoption of the 2009 Audit & Evaluation Strategy enabled development of the database to support performance reporting by the Foundation.
-The Strategy also guided development of all funding agreements ultimate recipients since to provide for reporting of project information that will contribute to the database.
-In addition, the Foundation followed-up with all previously approved projects to strengthen provision of project data, with reasonably good results.
+Comment: Adoption of the Audit & Evaluation Strategy in 2009 enabled development of the database to support performance reporting by the Foundation.
+The Strategy guides development of all funding agreements ultimate recipients since to provide for reporting of project information that will contribute to the database.

-Objective #4: To strengthen Foundation relationships and communications with current and potential stakeholders/beneficiaries, the public, and potential supporters.
+Objective #4: To strengthen Foundation relationships and communications with current and potential stakeholders/ beneficiaries, the public, and potential supporters.

 Comment: The Foundation continually strives to strengthen relationships with existing partners to foster new partnerships.
-In 2011 important initiatives were launched to seek new partners and supporters of the Foundation's mission and goals.
+In 2012 important initiatives were launched to seek new partners and supporters of the Foundation's mission and goals.